gazoodle/geckolib/README.md

 ## BREAKING CHANGES 1.0.2
  - Blower is now a single speed pump, not a switch
  - Single speed pumps no longer support modes, it's either on or off
+ - Pump modes are from the user demand list not the device control one, so previously "HIGH" was a pump mode, it is now "HI".

 ## Done/Fixed in 1.0.1
  - Add support for lock mode if it exists on the spa